irrevocablesake/Quasar/README.md

 ### Bounding Volume Hierarchies ( BVH )

 A BVH (Bounding Volume Hierarchy) is a tree structure used to accelerate ray tracing by organizing scene geometry into nested bounding volumes, enabling efficient ray-object intersection tests, which in turn translates directly to improved rendering time.
-Earlier, without BVH, certain scenes took 12-14 hours, but with BVH that time came down to 1 hour
+Inorder to render all the feature set present in Quasar with complex scenes, in reasonable time, BVH is a very important.
+Earlier, without BVH, certain scenes took 12-14 hours, but with BVH that time came down to 1 hour.

 ### Multi Threading